-A cost transfer (CT) is a journal entry that transfers an expense onto a federally-funded sponsored award that was previously recorded elsewhere on Harvard's General Ledger (GL) and requires institutional approval before it can be posted to the GL.
+For the purposes of this policy, a cost transfer (CT) is a transfer of an expense onto a federally-funded sponsored award previously recorded elsewhere on Harvard's General Ledger (GL) and identified by Harvard as requiring institutional approval before it can be posted to the GL.

 Reason for Policy